Brainspotting

 Deep inside, there’s always been a light that lets you know things can be better.

-A kernel of truth that all the bad memories could be just that – bad experiences, without all the rest of the crap that comes with them.
+A kernel of truth that all the bad memories could be just that – bad experiences, without all the rest that’s attached.

-You can see yourself walking through life with a sense of ease and calm, astounded at how your days feel easier, bolder, and brighter.
+See yourself walking through life with a sense of ease and calm, astounded at how you feel a sense of lightness and peace.

-EMDR and Brainspotting are effective methods that can pull you out of the dark.
+Brainspotting can pull you out of the dark.

 What is Brainspotting?

 David Grand, PhD, discovered the method in 2003 when working with a 16-year-old figure skater.
-While using EMDR with material that had yet to resolve, David noticed her eyes wobble at a particular spot.
+While using EMDR (Eye Movement Desensitization and Reprocessing) with material that had yet to resolve, David noticed her eyes wobble at a particular spot.
 He became curious and asked if she was open to holding her gaze in that direction.

 New and meaningful processing emerged and resolved that had not previously been accessed.
-This is when the Brainspotting model began to develop and has been used across the world over the past 20+ years.
+This was the beginning of the Brainspotting model which has been used across the world for the past 20+ years.

-Emotions, stress, and trauma live behind the eyes where fight/flight/freeze responses occur, in the amygdala, midbrain, and brainstem.
-The eyes are highly involved in storage of information that is either resourcing or activating.
-Holding the gaze in a particular direction, allows the information to process and let go.
+Emotions, stress, and trauma live behind the eyes where fight/flight/freeze responses occur, in the limbic system, midbrain, and brainstem.
+Eyes play a crucial role in storing both calming and activating information.
+Maintaining a gaze in a particular direction plays an important role in the process of self-regulation.

 A Brainspotting session is guided by the client’s nervous system, while the therapist deeply attunes to the client’s experience as the processing unfolds.
-Focused mindfulness allows for curious observing of shifts in the body and mind accessed through the relevant eye position, that is collaboratively discovered in each session.
+Moment-to-moment shifts in the body and mind are noticed with curiosity, while accessing the relevant eye position collaboratively discovered in each session.

-Brainspotting allows trauma and anxiety to finally release, leading to a reduction of the initial activation and healing from the original wounds.
+Brainspotting allows trauma and anxiety to finally release stuck feelings and sensations, leading to a reduction of the initial activation and healing from original wounds.

 Gentle guidance to release chronic anxiety and trauma.